Esadruhn/owkin_elixir_hackathon/README.md

 #### Use jupyter notebooks

-1. Create a SSH tunnel when connecting to the VM:
+1. Create a SSH tunnel when connecting to the VM

+Add `-L localhost:10117:localhost:10117` to the ssh command:

 `ssh user@VM_IP -i path/to/private/key -L localhost:10117:localhost:10117`